ezzing/3DLayout-documentation/2-Integration.md

 > The url can be used to embed a readonly version of the project.
 You can read a description of this methods in the [Showcase mode](#showcase-mode) section.

-The data types in wich each value is stored is:
+The data types in which each value is stored are:

 * **id**: integer
 * **title**: string 255 chars